traeblain/.com/src/2014/devil-in-the-white-city.md

 thread throughout the entire book.

 ![The Devil in the White City]({filename}../static/images/2014/devilinwhitecity.jpg "The Devil in the White City"){: .alignleft }
-Daniel Burnham---in a amazingly short amount of time---has to design, construct and prepare nearly 200 buildings as well as oversee the construction of numerous canals, lagoons, and parks.
+Daniel Burnham--in a amazingly short amount of time--has to design, construct and prepare nearly 200 buildings as well as oversee the construction of numerous canals, lagoons, and parks.
 He had to handle groups wanting to get too involved, getting together something that would rival Eiffel's magnificent